-g.Nautilus fNIRS is a wearable headset that enable simultaneous recordings of EEG and fNIRS (functional near-infrared spectroscopy) acquisition headset. fNIRS can assess the oxygenation status and hemodynamics of the brain non-invasively.
-The oxygenation depends on how the brain reflects light, which changes as brain areas become more active.
+g.Nautilus fNIRS is a wearable headset that enable simultaneous recordings of EEG and fNIRS (functional near-infrared spectroscopy) signals. fNIRS measures the oxygenation level and hemodynamics of the brain non-invasively.
+The oxygenation level change as brain areas become more active.
 Researchers can identify brain activity in real-time based on changes in blood oxygenation and other factors.

 The g.Nautilus fNIRS is a mobile device and compatible with EEG which sets a new standard of usability.
 In combination with g.tec’s active EEG electrode technology, researchers get top-quality EEG recordings from 64/32/16/8 g.SCARABEO EEG channels and 8 fNIRS channels within a few minutes.